 Isaac Payton Sweat

-Isaac Payton Sweat was born in Port Arthur, and graduated from Nederland High School, in Nederland, Texas.
-He was a pre-med student at Lamar University, but discontinued his studies after only a few months because he was already playing music at night and attending school during the day proved too difficult.
+Isaac Payton Sweat was born in Port Arthur and graduated from Nederland High School in Nederland, Texas.
+He briefly attended Lamar University in Beaumont as a pre-med student, but left after only a few months because he was already performing music at night and found it too difficult to balance the two.

-His father and uncles played in bands such as The Fruit Jar Drinkers and Firestone Boys.
-They played "hoedowns" at dance halls in the local area.
-Sweat picked up the banjo at age 13 and then played the guitar in several high school rock bands.
-He played in a group called The Continentals and was paid eight dollars a night, but they only lasted a year.
+His father and uncles played in local bands such as The Fruit Jar Drinkers and the Firestone Boys, performing lively “hoedowns” at area dance halls.
+Sweat began playing banjo at age 13 and later switched to guitar, performing with several high-school rock bands.
+One of his early groups, The Continentals, paid him eight dollars a night, though the band lasted only a year.

-Blues guitarist Johnny Winter and Sweat were acquainted through their band activities and at Lamar University.
-After he left Lamar, Sweat eventually joined Winter's band.
-They had a number 1 regional hit called "Eternally.”
-The band toured for three years traveling in an ever-widening radius which eventually went as far as Georgia.
+Sweat and blues guitarist Johnny Winter became acquainted through their band activities and their time at Lamar University.
+After leaving Lamar, Sweat eventually joined Winter’s band.
+Together they recorded the regional No. 1 hit “Eternally” and toured for three years, expanding their reach as far as Georgia.

-In Nashville he recorded “A Redneck Is the Backbone of America" and three other songs for Telstar Records, the last of which was "The Day the Music Died.”
-Tragically, Sweat was found shot dead in his garage in Richmond, on June 23rd, 1990.
+Later, in Nashville, he recorded “A Redneck Is the Backbone of America” and several other songs for Telstar Records, including “The Day the Music Died.”
+Tragically, Isaac Payton Sweat was shot and fatally wounded in the garage of his Richmond home on June 23, 1990.
+The case remains unsolved.
 He was inducted into the Museum of the Gulf Coast, Music Hall of Fame in 1999.

 Isaac Payton Sweat performs "Cotton Eyed Joe."